-Poland's Constitutional Tribunal declared this Wednesday that the aims and activities of the Polish Communist Party (KPP) violate the country's Constitution and, therefore, ordered its immediate dissolution.
+The Constitutional Tribunal of Poland declared this Wednesday that the aims and activities of the Polish Communist Party (KPP) violate the country’s Constitution and, therefore, ordered its immediate banning.
 The formation, active since 2002, is thus outside the legal framework for promoting an ideology that the Polish Magna Carta explicitly considers incompatible with the democratic system.

-According to the RMF24 news channel, the Constitutional Tribunal judge, Krystyna Pawłowicz, stated in her ruling that «there is no place in the Polish legal system for a party that glorifies criminals and communist regimes responsible for the death of millions of human beings, including our compatriots».
-The decision underscores the Polish State's firm rejection of any movement that claims totalitarian dictatorships.
+According to RMF24, the judge of the Constitutional Tribunal, Krystyna Pawłowicz, stated in her ruling that «there is no place in the Polish legal system for a party that glorifies criminals and communist regimes responsible for the death of millions of human beings, including our compatriots».
+The decision underscores the firm rejection by the Polish State of any current that claims totalitarian dictatorships.

 A party without political weight, but contrary to the Constitution

-The KPP, which lacks parliamentary representation and has barely around a thousand affiliates, had been in the authorities' sights for years.
-The president of the Institute of National Remembrance, Karol Nawrocki, had recently requested its dissolution, resuming a process that had already been attempted several times during the last decade.
+The KPP, which lacks parliamentary representation and has barely around a thousand affiliates, had been in the sights of the authorities for years.
+The president of the Institute of National Remembrance, Karol Nawrocki, had recently requested its banning, resuming a process that had already been attempted several times during the last decade.

-Although irrelevant in electoral terms, the party has been pointed out for promoting symbols, speeches, and claims associated with Soviet communism, linked in Poland with decades of occupation, political repression, and systematic human rights violations.
+Although irrelevant in electoral terms, the party has been pointed out for promoting symbols, speeches, and claims associated with Soviet communism, linked in Poland with decades of occupation, political repression, and systematic violations of human rights.

 The Polish Constitution prohibits totalitarian ideologies